Netcracker/DRNavigator/documentation/Architecture.md

   name: system:auth-delegator
 ```

-3. Adding a handler in the operator that checks the token for GET and POST requests using `TokenReview` described earlier.
+* A handler in the operator that checks the token for GET and POST requests using `TokenReview` described earlier.

-### Check service mode and status of DR procedure:
+### Check Service Mode and Status of DR Procedure

 **URL**: `<service>.<namespace>.svc.cluster.local/sitemanager`